Pros and Cons of Air Frying vs. Deep Frying

 - Cook Time – Here you will need to increase the time to cook your food product and allow water to evaporate throughout the cook.
 A temperature range of 400-450˚F should be the target.

 - Air Flow – This is where you will increase air flow to allow water to evaporate and crisp the product.
 You can achieve a crispier product through elevation with racks, airflow with perforated pans, and the right fan speed.
 The air will wick the moisture away from the food product and speed up the second stage of air frying.
 Alto-Shaam offers racks and pans as accessories for air frying products to perfection.

-- Add Oil – Rather than using oil as a cooking medium, air frying uses oil as an ingredient.
-The product must have oil, as it adds an insulating factor to the product and smooths it out.
-Here are the actual fat contents to commonly fried foods:
+- Add Oil– Rather than using oil as a cooking medium, air frying uses oil as an ingredient.
+The product must have oil, as it adds an insulator factor to the product and smooths it out.
+Here are the ideal fat contents to commonly fried foods:

 - Chicken 15-47%

 Although not all products will work in an air fried food program, some are better than others.
 Alto-Shaam’s team of culinary experts will help work and support you with menu development and testing different cooking methods to perfect each item.
 For a perfectly crispy, golden-brown product, liquid battering foods is not recommended; however, perfect products for air frying are:

 - Hand breaded items: Use oil, water, and breading methods with ingredients such as cornmeal, breadcrumbs, flour, and seasoning.
 This gives the starch in food something to grab onto.
 Adding a pre-dust to products also adds a layer of seasoning and flavor.